gauravmitra1995/pyColloidomer_2023/dimer_trimer/simulation_setup/README.md

 1.Copy the main simulation run scripts (5 of them) from the folder *main_python_scripts_simulationsetup* to here.

 2.Change/update the parameters inside the bash scripts if needed.
 If simulation is to be run on CPU, set "gpu" to 0 in the *input_general.yaml* file, otherwise for gpu runs, set it to 1.
 Also check the values forno of steps to run: "num_step", timestep: "dt" and other such relevant parameters in the yaml files before submitting a job.
+Modify the path of the base directory *pyColloidomer_2022* in the *run-all.sbatch* script before starting a simulation.

 3.To run a simulation for the first time, do *bash vary_parameters_polymer.sh*.